 The last type of capital that Laura brought up is spiritual capital.
 This doesn’t have to mean being part of a certain religion, but rather capitalizing off of your connection to your higher power, the universe, or simply the world around you.
 People who lack this connection often feel a void that they desperately try to fill.
 Make sure this type of capital is strong and constant, and everything else will seem richer in the process.

 Thanks for checking out this week’s Episode 062 of the Seeds of Tao Podcast.
 We hope that by diving into these different types of capital a bit you’re able to feel truly abundant, and find ways to increase that abundance.
-If you haven’t joined one of our MOKR Masterminds yet, we hold them every Thursday from 5-6:30 pm, you can get signed up here!
+If you haven’t joined one of our monthly Think Tanks yet, we hold them every first Wednesday of the month, you can get signed up here!

 Previous Episode: The Process of Creating an Intentional Life with Jorge Acevedo